 Stay right at the fork and proceed around the mountain and back along the other side, which is directly above the parking lot.

 This section will take you past the cliff you no doubt saw when you parked your car.

 It is a sheer cliff face with the same type of coastal rock formations you would see at a place like Torrey Pines.
 It is a cool end to the hike.

 After checking out the cliff face, you will proceed for another 5-7 minutes before the trail dumps you back down into the parking lot.

-All in all, this was an excellent introduction into the beautiful Fort Ord National Monument.
+This was an excellent introduction to the beautiful Fort Ord National Monument.
 While it is no Pinnacles National Park, I still want to make my way back up to it again to explore more of the trails.
 Let me know if you have any recommendations for this area in the comments.